Newer IBS Medications

 There are newer medications that have been shown to be effective in treating multiple symptoms of irritable bowel syndrome (IBS) in multi-center, high quality clinical trials.
 These are prescription medications intended for specific use under a doctor’s supervision.

-Alosetron (Lotronex) blocks serotonin signals that transmit sensory information (painful and nonpainful) from the gut to the brain and helps to reduce diarrhea and belly pain.
+Alosetron (Lotronex) blocks serotonin signals that transmit sensory information (painful and nonpainful) from the gut to the brain and helps to reduce diarrhea and abdominal pain.
 Alosetron has been approved for the use in women with severe diarrhea-predominant IBS (IBS-D).
-It is only prescribed under restricted use due to rare but potentially serious side effects.
+It is prescribed under a Risk Management Program requiring careful monitoring and education due to rare but potentially serious side effects.

 Lubiprostone (Amitiza) helps to promote secretion through chloride channels in the bowel which in turn promote peristalsis, the coordinated muscle contractions that propel contents through the gastrointestinal (GI) tract.
 This medication has been shown to be effective for treating constipation symptoms.
 It is approved for use in women with constipation-predominant IBS (IBS-C), and in men and women with chronic constipation (without predominant abdominal pain).